Policy last updated

 Healthy physical environment

-- Have tap water available at all times
+- have tap water available at all times

-- Promote healthy food and drink choices
+- promote healthy food and drink choices

-- Ensure students wear mouth guards while participating in contact sport, to protect against dental injuries
+- ensure students wear mouth guards while participating in contact sport, to protect against dental injuries.

 Healthy culture

-Encourage staff and families to role model healthy eating and oral health practices.
+Schools can encourage staff and families to role model healthy eating and oral health practices.

 Teaching and learning